ananyahacks/user-behavior-risk-analysis/README.md

 # User Behavior & Risk Analysis | SQL + Power BI + Python

 ## Project Overview
 This project analyzes synthetic user behavior and transaction data to identify unusual activity patterns and support risk monitoring and anomaly detection use cases.
+The datasets were programmatically generated using Python and the Faker library to create realistic synthetic user, login, and transaction data.
+This approach enables controlled simulation of real-world user behavior, anomaly scenarios, and risk patterns for analytics and visualization.

 The analysis is designed to simulate real-world scenarios such as fraud risk, abnormal usage behavior, and operational alerts.